websight-io/docs/docs/getting-started/dev-quick-start/index.md

 Use this guide to learn how to update a simple Howlite component.
 We recommend completing the general [quick start guide](/docs/getting-started/quick-start/index.md) first to get familiar with basic concepts.

 The scenario utilises a sample component library [Howlite](https://github.com/websight-io/howlite) and a demo site project _Luna_.
-For simplicity, we overrode the _Title_ component included in the [Howlite](https://github.com/websight-io/howlite) collection in advance and prepared the _Luna Title_ component defined inside the demo site project.
+For simplicity, we overrode the _Title_ component included in the [Howlite](https://github.com/websight-io/howlite) collection in advance and prepared the _Luna Title_ component inside the demo project.

 Your task is to update the _Luna Title_ component and extend existing functionality and tests.
 See more details in the sections below.